caro-li-ne/PDE_pricing_cpp/README.md

 # Results

-All results and conclusion are documented in the pdf **CPP PDE Pricer**.
+All results and conclusion are documented in the pdf **CPP_PDE_Pricer.pdf**.
 Have a nice day and enjoy your reading :relaxed:!